AlphaKretin/carby-bot/README.md

 Hi!
 I'm Discord!Carbybot, made by AlphaKretin, based off of the IRC!Carbybot made by Kyrosiris!
 I'm here to make Fiestaing easier!
 If you have other suggestions for commands, let Kyrosiris or someone with the Robit Helper role know.
 They'll try to add it.
 Unlike the dumb IRC version of Carbybot, I can accept PMs!
 Yay!

 You can use `.help` to get a link to this readme.
 Note that while the "intended" prefix alternates between commands, they all work with either `.` or `!`, so don't feel compelled to memorise which is which.
+For usage, `[]` indicates optional parameters, e.g. for `.almagest [stamina]` you don't have to specify a stamina, and `|` indicates a choice between parameters, so for `.almagest stamina|Job` you can enter either a stamina value or the name of a Job.

 ## Mechanical Tips/Useful things